ghadeerga/ghadeerga.github.io/_posts/2020-11-18-Guide-to-Autoimmune-Testing.md

 3. Capture ELISA
 4. Immunoblot

-At the end of the book, there are three tables the summarize the most important tests for “Systemic diseases and rheumatology”, “Gastroenterology and endocrinology” and “Neurology and other diseases.
+At the end of the book, there are three tables summarizing the most important tests for “Systemic diseases and Rheumatology”, “Gastroenterology and Endocrinology” and “Neurology and other diseases.

 [Download](/files/Guide line of autoimmune diseases.pdf)